-For instance Annex D requires that for the FIFO_Within_Priorities scheduling policy we have:
+For instance the Annex D requirement for the

 While most kernels do put tasks at the end of the priority queue when a task changes its priority, (which respects the main FIFO_Within_Priorities requirement), almost none keep a thread at the beginning of its priority queue when its priority drops from the loss of inherited priority.